 This guide outlines what value-based care means for rural organizations, why it matters, what makes it challenging, and how to move forward.

-Part 1: Understanding Value-Based Care
+Part 1: Understanding VBC

-What Value-Based Care Is (and Is Not)
+What VBC Is (and Is Not)

-Value-based care reimburses providers based on patient outcomes, quality, and efficiency rather than the number of services delivered².
+VBC reimburses providers based on patient outcomes, quality, and efficiency rather than the number of services delivered².

 The difference from fee-for-service is fundamental: